weisjakedev/MSFT-Endpoint-Engineering/README.md

 -Controlled rollout strategy to minimize user disruption

-## Teams Architecture: Collaboration & Governance
+## Collaboration & Governance

--Collaboration architecture includes:
+-Collaboration services structured using Microsoft Teams + SharePoint hub-based architecture

--Microsoft Teams governance structure

--SharePoint hub-and-spoke design

--Group-based permission assignment

--Department-level access segmentation

--Sensitive communications are restricted through RBAC and site-level permission controls.
+-Company hub site configured in SharePoint to serve as the primary collaboration entry point; Departmental Teams sites associated with the hub

+-Teams space governed using group-based ownership models.
+T

+-Private channels are used to enforce sensitive communication segmentation

 ## Security & Monitoring